Sonora Elementary School school pursues innovative change

 "It's a truly iterative plan in the fact that if we move forward and we see something's not working, we can make adjustments," Stewman said.

-The school will go through a renewal process every four years, during which staff will look at how they've done achieving innovative goals and set new objectives, she said.
+The school will go through a renewal process every four years, during which staff will look at how they've done with achieving innovative goals and setting new objectives, she said.

 "We're putting things in place that we will serve every one of those children at the highest level we can," Stewman said.
 "We need to ensure high levels of learning for all kids."